Cacti/plugin_servcheck/README.md

 curl will return incorrect result.

 SCP is in insecure mode - doesn't check SSH server key!

+MQTT is only plaintext.
+You can specify username and password.
+MQTT test waits for the first messase from a given topic or for any message if the topic has not been specified.

 Do not test other servers without permission!